 - While the potatoes are roasting, heat the olive oil in a large shallow saucepan over medium heat for about 30 seconds.
 Add the onions and sauté until translucent.
 Add the garlic and continue to sauté for about 1 minute.
 Add the jalapeno and sauté for about 2 more minutes.
 Add the ginger, curry powder, garam masala, turmeric (if using).
 Mix to fully combine and let cook for about 2 minutes.

 - Add the vegetable broth, lime juice and lentils and mix to combine.
 Cover the pan and bring to a boil.
 Once it is boiling, lower to a simmer and replace the lid, but tilted so there is a little crack.
 Let the lentil simmer for about 20 minutes.

 - Once the lentils are cooked and the liquid has decreased, add the corn and chard and let cook until the chard is just starting to wilt.
 Add the black salt and pepper to taste, mix to combine and remove from heat.

 - Serve about 1 – 1 ¼ cup per person, over ½ cup cooked quinoa and garnish with roasted potatoes.
 Serve immediately.
 Enjoy!

-- Just a note: this will be just as good, if not better the next day, and is wonderful reheated and served in a warm pita.
+This will be just as good, if not better, the next day, and is wonderful reheated and served in a warm pita.